joeyzhouty/SC2Net/README.md

 * **"An End-to-end Sparse coding" Presented at the ICML 2017 Workshop on Principled Approaches to Deep Learning, Sydney, Australia, 2017**

-The keras based implementation code for SLSTM can be found in Lcod/sparse_lstm.py
+This project includes all the baseline (i.e., ISTA, LISTA, FLISTA, LISTA-SC2Net, FLISTA-SC2Net) implementations reported in the paper.
+The Tensorflow based implementation code for SLSTM can be found in Lcod/sparse_lstm.py

 The tensorflow based implementaion code for baseline algorithms lista and lfista can be found in Lcod/lista_network.py Lcod/lfista_network.py.
 We modify the loss functions of LISTA and FLISTA (parts of codes from [Thomas Moreau github projects](https://github.com/tomMoral/AdaptiveOptim)) to fit the SC2Net framework.